-In answer to the question, “How high can Maine Coons jump?” you should assume they can easily leap to a height of 6 feet and occasionally a little more.
+A Maine Coon can easily jump to a height of 6 feet and occasionally a little more.
 There will always be that exceptional cat who manages to jump that bit higher!

 Maine Coons are also quite capable of climbing over tall fences.
 In order to keep a Maine Coon safely in your yard or garden area, you should ensure you have fences at least 6-feet high with a wire mesh attached and angled over your garden.

 You might be interested in the Oscillot fence roller to prevent your Maine Coon from escaping – it’s really neat!

 Maine Coons are amongst the largest pet cats on the planet.
 They are longer, taller and heavier than your average cat.

 For example, the average weight of your usual cat is around 8 to 10 lbs.
 A Maine Coon can weigh up to 22 lbs – over twice the weight of a regular cat.